openstack/nova/doc/source/user/upgrade.rst

      ``nova-manage db online_data_migrations --max-count <number>``.
 Note
      that you can use the ``--max-count`` argument to reduce the load this operation will place on the database, which allows you to run a small chunk of the migrations until all of the work is done.
-Each time it is run, it will show a summary of completed and remaining records.
-You run this command until you see completed and remaining records as zeros.
-The chunk size you should use depend on your infrastructure and how much additional load you can impose on the database.
+The chunk size you should use depends on your infrastructure and how much additional load you can impose on the database.
 To reduce load, perform smaller batches with delays between chunks.
 To reduce time to completion, run larger batches.
+     Each time it is run, the command will show a summary of completed and remaining records.
+If using the ``--max-count`` option, the command should be rerun while it returns exit status 1 (which indicates that some migrations took effect, and more work may remain to be done), even if some migrations produce errors.
+If all possible migrations have completed and some are still producing errors, exit status 2 will be returned.
+In this case, the cause of the errors should be investigated and resolved.
+Migrations should be considered successfully completed only when the command returns exit status 0.

    * At this point, you must also ensure you update the configuration, to stop using any deprecated features or options, and perform any required work